xibosignage/xibo-manual/source/en/api.md

 If developing a CMS extension for use within the existing web portal (for example an extension to be used in a theme file), the API can be consumed directly from `//yoururl/`.

 The API is [Swagger Compliant](http://swagger.io/) and the documentation is generated using Swagger Codegen.
-It is included as [static HTML](swagger/index.html) in this manual.
-You may also point a Swagger-UI installation to the `/swagger.json` resource.
+It is included as [static HTML](cms-api.html) in this manual.
+You may also point a Swagger-UI installation to the `/swagger.json` resource in your CMS instance.